 Falkmar describes his path to Prophet as a “wild mix.”
-The associate, who works out of our Berlin office, spent six years at law school before getting his Masters in Fashion, Design and Luxury Management from the Institut Français de la Mode in Paris.
+The senior associate, who works out of our Berlin office, spent six years at law school before getting his Masters in Fashion, Design and Luxury Management from the Institut Français de la Mode in Paris.
 While working in retail management at Louis Vuitton, he became fixated on brands.
 He saw the power they possess, and the power consumers have by changing how they interact with the brands they love.
 He wondered who was behind these strategic shifts in consumer-brand relationships and was ready to get a better understanding of what was at play behind the scenes.

-Falkmar enjoyed his transition to brand strategy work, in the beginning especially enjoying his focus within Prophet’s organization & culture practice.
+Falkmar enjoyed his transition to brand strategy work, especially enjoying his focus within Prophet’s organization & culture practice.
 He is constantly finding triggers for his never-ending curiosity across his various projects – from consumer journey mapping in healthcare to purpose statements in insurance.
 But his number one reason for staying at Prophet?
 The people that continue to inspire him to learn and grow.

 How do you describe what you do to your relatives?